JJLongoria/aura-helper/README.md

 - Autocomplete tools for **Picklist values**.
 Aura Helper list all available picklist values for each field object, and can select it for pick the value (Example: Account.picklistfield.picklistValue => \'picklistValue\')
 - Autocomplete tools for **Record Type values**.
 Aura Helper list all available record type values (Name and Developer Name) for each field object, and can select it for pick the value (Example: Account.recordTypename => \'recordTypeName\')
 - Added Support for **implement automatically** inherited methods from **interfaces** and **extended** classes (virtual and abstract methods)
+- **Hover information** for all Apex Nodes with the same style that Aura Helper IntelliSense.
+Support Custom labels, classes, methods, sobjects... and to much more without deep limit (method().field.method().method()...)
 - And much more

 Examples: